Last updated: 12-02-2013

 - National Register of Historic Places: The National Register of Historic Places is the official list of the Nation's historic places worthy of preservation.
 The National Register is administered by the National Park Service, which is part of the U.S. Department of the Interior.

 - Federal Preservation Institute (FPI) - Historic Preservation Portal: (FPI) provides historic preservation news and information, with particular emphasis on information and training opportunities for Federal agency preservation officers, their staff, and contractors.

-- Technical Preservation Services—Search by Topic: The Federal Historic Preservation Tax Incentives program encourages private sector rehabilitation of historic buildings and is one one of the nation's most successful and cost-effective community revitalization programs.
+- Technical Preservation Services: The Federal Historic Preservation Tax Incentives program encourages private sector rehabilitation of historic buildings and is one of the nation's most successful and cost-effective community revitalization programs.
 It generates jobs and creates moderate and low-income housing in historic buildings.

 - National Center for Preservation Technology and Training: NCPTT advances the application of science and technology to historic preservation.
 Working in the fields of archeology, architecture, landscape architecture and materials conservation, the Center accomplishes its mission through training, education, research, technology transfer and partnerships.

 - National NAGPRA Program: The National NAGPRA program assists the Secretary of the Interior with some of the Secretary's responsibilities under NAGPRA.
 Among its chief activities, National NAGPRA develops regulations and guidance for implementing NAGPRA; provides administrative and staff support for the Native American Graves Protection and Repatriation Review Committee; assists Indian tribes, Native Alaskan villages and corporations, Native Hawaiian organizations, museums, and Federal agencies with the NAGPRA process; maintains the Native American Consultation Database (NACD) and other online databases; provides training; manages a grants program; investigates allegations of failure to comply; and makes program documents and publications available on the Web.